Package Leaflet: Information for the User

 If you use more ORENCIA than you should

-If this happens, contact your doctor immediately, who will monitor you for any signs or symptoms of adverse effects, and treat them if necessary.
+If this happens, contact your doctor immediately, who will monitor you for any signs or symptoms of adverse effects and treat them if necessary.

-If you forgot to use ORENCIA
+If you forget to use ORENCIA

-If you interrupt ORENCIA treatment
+If you stop treatment with ORENCIA

-If you have any other questions about the use of this medication,ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

-Possible serious side effectsinclude severe infections, malignant neoplasms (cancer), and allergic reactions, as listed below.
+Serious side effectsinclude severe infections, malignant neoplasms (cancer), and allergic reactions, as listed below.

-Inform your doctor immediatelyif you notice any of the following symptoms:
+Tell your doctor immediatelyif you notice any of the following symptoms:

-Inform your doctor immediatelyif you notice any of the following:
+Tell your doctor immediatelyif you notice any of the following:

 List of side effects:

-Very common(may affect more than 1 in 10patients):
+Very common(may affect more than 1 in 10 people):

-Common(may affect up to 1 in 10patients):
+Common(may affect up to 1 in 10 people):

-Uncommon(may affect up to 1 in 100patients):
+Uncommon(may affect up to 1 in 100 people):

-Rare(may affect up to 1 in 1000patients):
+Rare(may affect up to 1 in 1,000 people):

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the national notification system included in Appendix V. By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects, you can help provide more information on the safety of this medicine.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Store in refrigerator (between 2°C and 8°C).
+Store in a refrigerator (2°C to 8°C).
 Do not freeze.

-Store in the original packaging to protect it from light.
+Store in the original package to protect from light.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and medications that you no longer need.
-This will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

 ORENCIA is available in the following presentations: